PEG 400

 PEG 400 (polyethylene glycol 400) is a low-molecular-weight grade of polyethylene glycol.
 It is a clear, colorless, viscous liquid.
 Due in part to its low toxicity, PEG 400 is widely used in a variety of pharmaceutical formulations.

 Chemical properties

 PEG 400 is strongly hydrophilic.
 The partition coefficient of PEG 400 between hexane and water is 0.000015 (log$P = -4.8$), indicating that when PEG 400 is mixed with water and hexane, there are only 15 parts of PEG400 in the hexane layer per 1 million parts of PEG 400 in the water layer.

-PEG 400 is soluble in water, acetone, alcohols, benzene, glycerin, glycols, and aromatic hydrocarbons, and is slightly soluble in aliphatic hydrocarbons.
+PEG 400 is soluble in water, acetone, alcohols, benzene, glycerin, glycols, and aromatic hydrocarbons.
+It is not miscible with aliphatic hydrocarbons nor diethyl ether.
+Therefore, reaction products can be extracted from the reaction media with those solvents.